 Skip to content

-Children and young people with special educational needs may get extra help if they find learning more difficult than their classmates.
+Children and young people with special educational needs may get extra help if they find learning more challenging than their classmates.

-Schools, colleges and early education providers give tailored support to children and young people with special educational needs (SEN).
-This is called SEN support.
+The SEND code of practice states that schools, colleges and early education providers must do their very best to make sure that children and young people with SEND get their needs met through appropriate support.
+This is called SEND support.

 Speak to someone at your child's school – that could be the:

-The school might even contact you first if they think your child could use some extra support.
+The school might contact you first if they think your child could use some extra support.
+They will work with you to discuss and reflect on your child's strengths and needs and to jointly agree on the provision needed to support them.

 Before meeting the school you might want to...

-...gather examples showing your child's difficulties.
+...gather examples showing your child's challenges.
 That could include:

 • school work and homework, school reports, test results